asaikali/remote-mcp-protocol/compose-implementation-plan.md

 - Implement `get_profiles()` function using `docker compose config --profiles`
 - Implement profile parsing to handle:
   - No profiles specified → use "default" profile
+  - "all" profile specified → use all available profiles
   - Space-separated profiles → use specified profiles
+- Handle reserved profile names:
+  - "default": Explicit profile that developers set on services
+  - "all": Meta-profile that expands to all available profiles (not set on services directly)
 - Add profile validation in service check (ensure all services have profiles)

 ## Phase 2: Command Implementation